- The right ELD not only brings you into compliance with the law, but it also provides powerful benefits to fleets, drivers and operators

 Inspection reports: With a good ELD system, you can create electronic DVIRs and get alerted of any defects.

-How a fleet management strategy can help save truck drivers time and money
+How a vehicle fleet management strategy can help save truck drivers time and money

 There are numerous ways an effective fleet management strategy can help fleets and operators save time and money, in addition to those listed above.